balabanmetin/snakemake-tutorial2/README.md

-# Snakemake and Singularity Tutorial
+# Snakemake and HPC tutorial

 Snakemake is a python based workflow management tool.
 It's very useful when you have a project where you chain a bunch of tools to get a result (e.g. benchmarking your software) and some parts must be distributed in HPC.
 It also prevents unneccessary re-running.